davidegritti/davidegritti.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 I'm Davide, a quantitative sociologist from Bergamo (Italy).
-I'm a PhD candidate at the School of Social Sciences, University of Trento (Italy).
-I am a member of the Center for Social Inequality Studies (CSIS).
+I'm a PhD candidate at the School of Social Sciences, University of Trento (Italy), and a member of the Center for Social Inequality Studies [(CSIS)](https://r.unitn.it/en/soc/csis).

 I work on topics related to social inequality and family sociology.